google/poseshield-tfjs/README.md

 will override whatever settings came from any mode you may have already chosen.

 The available parameters are as follows:
+ * `share-qr`: true (default) or false.
+This disables the QR Code that would otherwise be displayed on the share screen at the end of the game.
+ * `share-link`: true (default) or false.
+This disables the poseshield.withgoogle.com url that would otherwise be displayed on the share screen at the end of the game.
  * `sharing`: true (default) or false.
-This disables the QR Code that would otherwise be displayed on the share screen at the end of the game.
+This adds the ability to disable `share-qr` and `share-link` at once.
+Will override individual settings.
+ * `timeout`: number of seconds (default = 15, and must be between 10 and 120) the application will wait the timeout duration before resetting states after a game is completed or if no person is detected.
  * `asteroid-group`: value between 0 and 5 (default = 0).
 This selects a specific asteroid script for gameplay.
 If set to 0, it will choose randomly between the 5 available scripts.
  * `model-stride`: 8 or 16 (default).
 Sets the model's output stride.
 The smaller the number, the more accurate the model but the slower the application.
  * `multiplier`: 0.5 (default), 0.75 or 1.0.
 Sets the number of channels used for all convolution operations.
 The larger the number, the more accurate the model but the slower the application.